Blendify/blender-manual/trunk/blender_docs/manual/editors/file_browser/introduction.rst

 Header
 ------

-Navigation buttons
+Navigation icon buttons
    Tools for navigation of files.
-The four arrow icons allow you to:

    Left Arrow
       Move to previous folder.